bcgov/MOH-HCIM-FHIR/input/pagecontent/OperationDefinition-bc-patient-revise-intro.md

 This is the Revise Patient operation.

-A Patient resource is required to update a patient.
-Empty attributes will be deleted from the Client Registry.
+A Patient resource is required to update or add a patient.
+If updating, the empty attributes in the Patient resource will be deleted from the Client Registry.